 photos: Sean Smuda

 Practices have been drawn from performance works from BodyCartography’s twenty years of creating dance in public spaces internationally.
 These no tech works can be performed in a variety of public spaces.

 action movie is a one-on-one performance practice designed to activate our sensing bodies to connect fully with the places we are.
 A practice in which the imagination is given space to transform our understanding of the everyday.
 A practice in making magic through the simple act of walking and opening and closing our eyes as we travel through the environment.
 Video coming soon…

 GO investigates the ecological entanglement of self, other, and environment.
 A dancer begins in a circle of audience.
 The audience are invited to say “yes” out loud whenever they feel moved by the dancer in anyway, to mark any feeling of change that occurs in themselves.
 The dancer works the social space of the circle eventually expanding beyond it to work throughout physical space of the site.
 Audience members follow the performer, getting close or witnessing from a distance.

 closer(solo) is a traveling one-on-one dance performance which lays bare the power of physicality and presence.
 Together we play with how the meeting between performer and audience generates the possibility for something new.
 Audiences are invited to play with proximity and distance to shift their point of view.

-Accumulation is a work for 5 performers and an audience of any size that travels slowly through public space.
+Accumulation is a work for a group of performers and an audience of any size that travels slowly through public space.